Building a Distributed Rule Engine: A Comprehensive Guide

 • Useful for confirming persistent conditions rather than reacting to momentary changes

-Real-time performance analysis
+Real-time performance monitoring

 While tools like Grafana are popular for monitoring, they work best with pre-computed metrics.
 For rule engine performance analysis, implement a custom endpoint that gives you a graph of processing duration over time for each event.
 This can be impemented by putting every incoming objectinto Redis with the timestamp in a sorted list (ZSET).
 Then the same can be done when the computation is completed.
 This is very useful for troubleshooting of the rule engine as well the producers.